Skrylar/ImpromptuModular/README.md

 Ideas: If you need a 256-step sequence in one module, this is the sequencer for you!

 The following block diagram shows how sequences and phrases relate to each other to create a song.
 In the diagram, a 12-bar blues pattern is created by setting the song length to 12, the step lengths to 8 (not visible in the figure), and then creating 5 sequences.
-The 12 phrases then become indexes into the 5 sequences that were created.
+The 12 phrases are indexes into the 5 sequences that were created.

 ![IM](PhraseSeq16BlockDiag.jpg)

 Here are some specific details on elements of the faceplate.
 Familiarity with Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.

 * **Seq/Song**: This is the main switch that controls the two major modes of the sequencer.
-When in Seq mode with a running sequencer, the sequencer plays the sequence currently selected with the Seq# knob.
-In this mode, all controls are available (transpose, rotate, copy-paste, etc.).
-When the sequencer is Song mode and is running, the sequencer plays the series of sequences indexed by the series of phrases.
-In this mode, very few controls are available.
+When in Seq mode with a running sequencer, the sequencer plays the currently selected sequence indicated by the Seq# knob.
+In this mode, all controls are available (transpose, rotate, copy-paste, gates, slide, octave, notes).
+When the sequencer is in Song mode and is running, the sequencer plays the sequences indexed by the series of phrases.
+In this mode, the aforementioned controls are unavailable.

-* **Length**: When in SEQ mode, allows the arrow buttons to select the length of sequences (number of steps, default is 16).
-When in SONG mode, allows the arrow buttons to select the number of phrases in the song (default is 4).
+* **Length**: When in SEQ mode, allows the arrow buttons to select the length of sequences (number of steps, the default is 16).
+All sequences have the same length.
+When in SONG mode, allows the arrow buttons to select the number of phrases in the song (the default is 4).

+* **Seq#**: In Seq mode, this number determines which sequence is being editied/played.
+In Song mode, this number determines the sequence index for the currently selected phrase; the selected phrase is shown in the 16 LEDs at the top of the module).

+* **Attach**: Allows the edit head to follow the run head (attach on).
+The position of the edit head is shown with a red LED, and the position of the run head is shown by a green LED.
+When in Sequence mode, the actual content of a step (i.e. note, oct, gates, slide) of the sequence can be modified in real time as the sequencer is advancing (_attach_ on), or manually by using the < and > buttons (_attach_ off).

+* **Oct and keyboard**: When in Sequence mode, the octave LED buttons and the keyboard can be used to set the notes of a sequence.

+* **CV In**: This pitch CV is written into the current step of the selected sequence.
+Any voltage between -10.0V and 10.0V is supported.
+When a pitch is not quantized, the closest key is illuminated; octaves greater than 7 or smaller than 1 are not displayed by the octave LEDs.

+* **Write input**: control voltage for writing CVs into the sequencer.
+A rising edge triggered at 1.0V will perform the write action.

+* **Autostep**: Will automatically step the sequencer one step right on each write.
+This works with the _Write input_ only, and has no effect when entering notes with the onboard keys.

+* **Gate 1, 2**: Gate signal outputs for each channel at the current step.
+The duration of the gates corresponds to the high time of the clock signal.
+Gates can be turned on/off using the Gate buttons.
+Gate 2 is perfect for using as an acctent if desired.

+* **Slide**: Typical portamento between CVs of successive steps.
+Slide can be activated for a given step using the slide button.
+The slide duration (0 to 2 seconds) can be set using the small knob below the slide button.
+This knob's setting is not memorized for each step, it applies to the sequencer as a whole.

+* **Transpose**: Increse/decrease the CVs of the currently selected sequence by one semitone.
+Only available in Seq mode.

+* **Rotate**: Rotate (left or right) the steps of the currently selected sequence by one step.
+Only available in Seq mode.

+* **Copy-Paste**: Copy and paste the CVs, gates and slide states of a sequence into another sequence.
+Press the left button to copy the channel into a buffer, then select another sequence and press the right button to paste.
+All 16 steps are copied irrespective of the length of the sequences.
+Only available in Seq mode.

+* **Paste sync**: Determines whether to paste in real time (RT), on the next clock (CLK), or at the next sequence start (SEQ).
+Pending pastes are shown by a red LED beside CLK/SEQ, and if the selected sequence changes, the paste opertion will be performed in the sequence that was selected when the paste button was pressed.

+* **CV**: pitch CV output of the sequence/song the current step.

+* **Reset input/button**: repositions the run and edit heads of the sequence or song to the first step.
+A rising edge triggered at 1.0V will be detected as a reset.
+Pending pastes are also cleared.

+* **Clock**: when the sequencer is running, each rising edge (1.0V threshold) will advance the sequencer by one step.
+The width (duration) of the high pulse of the clock is used as the width (duration) of the gate outputs.

 UNDER DEVELOPMENT, TO BE CONTINUED